Aw, DUMBO — our little neighborhood has finally grown up.

 A Department of Transportation study suggests otherwise — city officials found that the lights are needed due to increased pedestrian and vehicle traffic over the past few years.
 Officials couldn’t track down the exact stats by our lightning-fast deadlines, but noted that the intersection hit a “threshold” of traffic deemed necessary for the lights.

-Indeed, on Monday, The Brooklyn Paper staff witnessed people walking diagonally between curbs, 18-wheelers dodging cars that rolled through stop signs, and honk-and-go traffic at the intersection.
+Indeed, on Monday, our staff witnessed people walking diagonally between curbs, 18-wheelers dodging cars that rolled through stop signs, and honk-and-go traffic at the intersection.

 District officials refused to talk about the stoplight past the cutesy Twitter update, but did acknowledge that the neighborhood is changing — that is, that there are more residents — and straphangers — flooding into the neighborhood on a daily basis.